Q: What flight simulation accessories is the Volair Sim™ Cockpit compatible with?

 Q: How do I properly align the triple monitors?

 A: In order to get the alignment of the side monitors with the center monitor, first loosen all of the adjustment screws on the monitor arms, monitor brackets, and on the back of the monitor (VESA).
-Note that in order to get the proper alignment you can move the side monitors on their arms and also slide the monitor left and right arms in and out of the center support.
-Also, note that the holes on the monitor brackets are slotted so you can rotate the monitors slightly and also move them up/down.
-Lastly, you can also move the center monitor up/down on the VESA mount on the slotted holes to get good vertical alignment with the side monitors.
+Note that in order to get the proper alignment of the side bezels you can move the side monitors on their arms and also slide the monitor left and right arms in and out of the center support.
+Also, note that the holes on the left and right monitor brackets are slotted so you can rotate the monitors slightly and also move them up/down.

 Next, ask a helper to hold the left monitor in perfect position with the center monitor.
 When satisfied with the position, tighten all of the screws while the helper is holding the monitor in position until you are finished.
 Next, repeat the process for the right monitor taking care that the angle and bezel spacing of the right monitor is same as the left one.
 Again, remember you can achieve the right angle and bezel position by independently moving the arm in/out of the center support and also sliding the monitor left and right on the arm.
 With little time and patience a seamless positioning can be achieved where the monitors are aligned well with the center monitor and the bezel spacing is minimized and uniform.